 The use of comparable sales of closely held businesses as a guide to business valuation is one of the most important techniques for valuing privately held businesses.
 The purpose of the Market Approach is to compare the subject company with sales of similar businesses to estimate the value of the subject company relative to its peers.
-Under The Guideline Transaction Method we compared the subject company's fundamental financial data with the guideline companies to determine the subject company's market value.
-The timing of the sale, size of the comparable companies, SIC code and the structure of the transaction must be analyzed and compared with the subject company financial data.
+Under the Guideline Transaction Method, we compared the subject company's fundamental financial data with the guideline companies to determine the subject company's market value.
+The timing of the sale, size of the comparable companies, SIC code, and the structure of the transaction must be analyzed and compared with the subject company financial data.
 The market approach emphasizes the principle of substitution, which assumes that an investor would gravitate toward the business with the lowest price if all other financial fundamentals and risks were the same.

-Private market transactions typically involve the sale of the entire entity so the values derived are on a control marketable basis.
+Private market transactions typically involve the sale of the entire entity, so the values derived are on a control marketable basis.
 Additionally, the majority of private transactions are asset sales as opposed to stock sales.
 Thus, these transactions are reported based on the company's Market Value of Invested Capital (MVIC), which includes the equity and debt of the company.
-MVIC can also be referred to as "aggregate market value of capital structure" or "enterprise value".
-When valuing the Asset Value of the company it is appropriate to capitalize the interest as a component of the economic income.
+MVIC can also be referred to as "aggregate market value of capital structure" or "enterprise value."
+When valuing the Asset Value of a company, it is appropriate to capitalize the interest as a component of the economic income.

-MVIC to Revenue, MVIC to Seller Discretionary Cash Flow and MVIC to Normalized EBITDA (earnings before interest, income tax, depreciation and amortization) are the three most commonly used multiples.
+MVIC to Revenue, MVIC to Seller Discretionary Cash Flow, and MVIC to Normalized EBITDA (earnings before interest, income tax, depreciation and amortization) are the three most commonly used multiples.
 The Seller Discretionary Cash Flow and Normalized EBITDA multiples provide a more consistent approach in estimating the Asset Value of a company since they include interest and non-cash expenses.
 These methods eliminate inconsistencies in depreciation policies and differences in the capital structure from one business to another.

-We utilized the Pratt's Stats database to obtain comparable private sale information.
-The results of our research and analysis are shown below:
+We utilized the DealStats database to obtain comparable private sale information.
+The results of our research and analysis are shown below.

 Market Based Valuation

 MVIC/Revenue MVIC/Cash Flow MVIC/EBITDA

-Revenue \$2,301,493
+Revenue \$15,400,027

-SDCF \$509,552
+SDCF \$2,466,882

-Normalized EBITDA \$359,552
+Normalized EBITDA \$2,216,882

-Multiple: 0.96 3.44 5.43
+Multiple 0.67 3.90 4.50

-Indicated Value \$2,197,926 \$1,750,309 \$1,953,264
+Indicated Value \$10,320,000 \$9,620,000 \$9,980,000